MicrosoftDocs/azure-aks-docs/articles/aks/advanced-network-observability-concepts.md

 Container Network Observability offers the following capabilities to monitor network-related issues in your cluster:

-* **node-Level Metrics:** Understanding the health of your container network at the node-level is crucial for maintaining optimal application performance.
+* **Node-Level Metrics:** Understanding the health of your container network at the node-level is crucial for maintaining optimal application performance.
 These metrics provide insights into traffic volume, dropped packets, number of connections, etc. by node.
 The metrics are stored in Prometheus format and, as such, you can view them in Grafana.

 * **Hubble Metrics (DNS and Pod-Level Metrics):** These Prometheus metrics include source and destination pod information allowing you to pinpoint network-related issues at a granular level.
 Metrics cover traffic volume, dropped packets, TCP resets, L4/L7 packet flows, etc. There are also DNS metrics (currently only for Non-Cilium data planes), covering DNS errors and DNS requests missing responses.